High Yield Municipal Bond Fund Losses Attorney

 My broker said the fund was safe because it held municipal bonds.
 Was that misleading?

 Potentially, yes.
-While investment-grade municipal bonds have historically very low default rates (0.04% over 10 years according to Moody’s), high-yield municipal bonds carry substantially higher risk.
+While investment-grade municipal bonds have historically had very low default rates, high-yield municipal bonds carry substantially higher risk.
 Describing a high-yield muni fund as “safe” without disclosing the elevated credit, liquidity, and concentration risks could constitute a misrepresentation, particularly for a conservative investor who expected the safety traditionally associated with municipal bonds.

 Do I need to live in California or New York to hire Varnavides Law?

 No. FINRA arbitration is a national forum, and we can represent investors throughout the United States in FINRA arbitration proceedings regardless of where they live.
-Attorney Gary Varnavides is licensed in California and New York and regularly handles cases for investors nationwide through the FINRA arbitration process.
+The firm regularly evaluates investor claims through the FINRA arbitration process.

 Protect Your Investment Recovery Rights